miohtama/opsec/source/team/index.rst

+- `Multi-Factor Authentication (Amazon Web Services) <https://aws.amazon.com/iam/details/mfa/>`_

-.. _two-factor-authentication-on-the-administrative-site:
+.. _two-factor-authentication-for-admins:

-Two-factor authentication on the administrative site
+Two-factor authentication for admins
 ==============================================================

-**The administrative part of the website requires two-factor authentication?** Yes / No
+**The website administrators use two-factor authentication?** Yes / No

+The team members, support personel and other people with the administrative access to the website use two-factor authentication.

-Usually the Internet services provide an administrative site or a backend site where the site managers and support personell can perform in-house tasks.
-If the attackers compromise the passwords of the team members they should not be able to get in to the administrative site just with the password.
-Instead, a two-factor authentication token is required for the site admins to log in.
-Furthermore the administrative address can be limited to VPN or other well-known (office) IPs.
+Internet services often provide an administrative site or access where the site managers perform in-house updates, edits and other support tasks.
+This kind of administrative access should be available only through two-factor authentication.

+If the attacker compromises a password of a team member they should not be able to get in to the administrative site.
+Furthermore the administrative access can be limited to VPN or other well-known (office) IPs.

+See also :ref:`two-factor-authentication`.

 Applies for: Everyone